 Are you thinking of buying a solar cover for your pool?
-Solar pool covers, also known as solar pool blankets, involve quite a large investment so it is important to ensure that the expenditure will be worth it for you.
+Solar pool covers, also known as solar pool blankets, involve quite a large investment, so ensuring that the expenditure will be worth it is important.

 What is a solar pool cover?

 A solar pool cover is basically a large solar blanket.
-It is similar to a very strong bubble wrap that floats on the surface of the pool.
-It doesn’t need to be attached to the pool as the surface tension, and its weight holds it onto the pool surface.
-In 8 years of having a solar pool cover mine has never been blown out of the pool or even been lifted – and we get some pretty strong winds here.
+It is similar to a very strong bubble wrap that floats on the pool’s surface.
+It doesn’t need to be attached to the pool, as the surface tension and its weight hold it onto the pool surface.
+In 9 years of having a solar pool cover, mine has never been blown out of the pool or lifted—and we get some pretty strong winds here.

-It has bubbles on one side and a strong flat layer on the other.
-The bubbles help to act as an insulator to stop heat transfer out of the pool.
+It has bubbles on one side and a strong, flat layer on the other.
+The bubbles act as an insulator to prevent heat transfer from the pool.

 How do solar pool covers work?